dynamsoft-docs/barcode-reader-docs-mobile/programming/android/add-basic-settings.md

 ---
 layout: default-layout
-title: Dynamsoft Barcode Reader for iOS - Advanced Usage
+title: Dynamsoft Barcode Reader for Android - Basic Settings
-description: This is the Advanced Usage page of Dynamsoft Barcode Reader for iOS SDK.
+description: This is the Basic Settings page of Dynamsoft Barcode Reader for Android SDK.
-keywords: Guide, iOS, Settings
+keywords: Guide, Android, Settings
 needAutoGenerateSidebar: true
 needGenerateH3Content: true
 noTitleIndex: true
 permalink: /programming/android/add-basic-settings.html
 ---

-# Add Basic Settings
+# Basic Settings

 If you have followed the [Getting started](user-guide.md), you may have managed to create a video streaming barcode reader project.
 In this article, you can learn about how to add basic runtime settings to your barcode reader project.